 Step 4: Now, follow the path, Software->Adobe->Photoshop-> 120.0 (or whichever folder you see there).

-Step 5: Double-tap on the 'OverridePhysicalMemoryMB’ File, and you'll get an option of edit DWORD value.
+Step 5: Double-tap on the 'OverridePhysicalMemoryMB’ File, and you'll get an option to edit DWORD value.

 Step 6: Now, check the hexadecimal in the ‘Base’ option and enter the value 4000 (1000=1GB).